c3pm-labs/docs/docs/command/commands.md

 ### `add`

-This commands adds a new dependency to the current project.
+This command adds a new dependency to the current project.
 It downloads, unpacks, builds and installs the dependency following the dependency handling spec.

 ###### Command format